spyderkam/1D-Unbound-Quantum-Scattering/README.md

   $0.01328$ | $5.0$

 ## The Solution
-Using the energies and reflection coefficients above, one can find the potentials corresponding to each $R$ and $E$ using the step by step computational procedure below.
+Using the energies and reflection coefficients above, the potentials $V$ corresponding to each $R$ and $E$ can be found using the step by step computational procedure below.